ray-project/ray/doc/source/serve/deployment.rst

 One thing you may notice is that we never have to declare a ``while True`` loop or something to keep the Ray Serve process running.
 In general, we don't recommend using forever loops and therefore opt for launching a Ray Cluster locally.
 Specify a Ray cluster like we did in :ref:`serve-deploy-tutorial`.
-To learn more, in general, about Ray Clusters see :ref:`ray-cluster-index`.
+To learn more, in general, about Ray Clusters see :ref:`cluster-index`.

 Deploying Multiple Serve Instaces on a Single Ray Cluster